sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 The deprecated `SUUpdater` in Sparkle 2 is now a stub that uses both a `SPUUpdater` and `SPUStandardUserDriver`.

+`SPUStandardUpdaterController` and `SPUUpdater` do not maintain singleton or global instances unlike the older `SUUpdater`.
+Code that was previously calling `+[SUUpdater sharedUpdater]` in multiple places will need to change to retrieving and storing the standard updater controller or updater reference to a variable.

+Plug-ins that share the same process as their host should prefer to use an out-of-process tool such as [sparkle-cli](/documentation/sparkle-cli) instead of sharing or injecting a Sparkle.framework in their host.
+Refer to how Sparkle supports [updating other bundles](/documentation/bundles#sparkle-2).

 `SPUUpdater` when used directly can:
 * Update other Sparkle-based bundles
-* Use your own custom user interface (`SPUUserDriver`)
+* Use a custom user interface (`SPUUserDriver`)

 [sparkle-cli](/documentation/sparkle-cli) makes use of both these features as an example.

 `SPUUpdater` and its delegate `SPUUpdaterDelegate` (unlike `SUUpdater`) do not contain any user-interface or AppKit logic.
 The UI bits were separated into classes implementing `SPUUserDriver` and its delegates.
 A developer writing their own updater user interface may choose to build Sparkle with `SPARKLE_BUILD_UI_BITS=0` which strips out the standard UI bits that Sparkle provides out of the box.

-`SPUUpdater` does not maintain singleton or global instances (unlike `SUUpdater`).
-Plug-ins that share the same process as their host should prefer to use an external tool such as [sparkle-cli](/documentation/sparkle-cli) instead, rather than sharing or injecting a Sparkle.framework in its host.
-A bit more details about updating bundles [here](/documentation/bundles#sparkle-2).

 Downgrade support was poorly supported in Sparkle 1 (via `SPARKLE_AUTOMATED_DOWNGRADES`) and now removed in Sparkle 2.

 The behavior for the `-bestValidUpdateInAppcast:forUpdater:` delegate method on `SPUUpdaterDelegate` has changed.
 Please review its header documentation for more information.
 In short:
 * Delta updates cannot be returned.
-A top level item must be returned.
+A top level item must be returned and Sparkle will pick the most appropriate delta item if available.
 * Using this method when [channels](/documentation/publishing#channels) or [other features](/documentation/publishing) can be used instead is discouraged.
 * An empty update can now be returned (via `SUAppcastItem.emptyAppcastItem`).
 * An update whose version is below the current application's version should not be returned if the current application's version is available in the appcast.